bschmalhofer/doc-developer/content/documentation/restructuredtext-primer.rst

 - One asterisk: \*text\* for *emphasis* (italics).
 - Two asterisks: \*\*text\*\* for **strong emphasis** (boldface).
-- Backquotes: \`\`text\`\` for ``literal texts`` (code samples).
+- Grave accents: \`\`text\`\` for ``literal texts`` (code samples).

-If asterisks or backquotes appear in running text and could be confused with inline markup delimiters, they have to be escaped with a backslash, like \\*.
+If asterisks or grave accents appear in running text which could be confused with inline markup delimiters, they have to be escaped with a backslash, like \\*.

 Lists
 -----

-To create unordered lists, start a line with asterisk (\*) or slash (-).
+To create unordered lists, start a line with asterisk (\*) or dash (-).
 To create ordered list, start a line with numbers or hash mark (#).
 If you need nested lists, leave a blank line between the list items and use indentation with 3 spaces.
 Example:

 .. code-block:: rst